 Cancellations: No refunds.
 If the reservation is canceled more than thirty (30) days in advance of the event date, the fee can be transferred to an alternative date within the same calendar year if the cancellation and rescheduling are done simultaneously.

-The facility includes a projection screen, a television with DVD/VCR player, dry erase boards, a refrigerator, and a microwave.
+The facility includes a projection screen, a TV with HDMI input and a DVD player, a dry erase board, a refrigerator, a microwave, and WiFi.
 There is a Keurig coffee maker available, but bring your own K-cups.
 Guests must provide cups, plates, napkins, utensils, etc. Alcoholic beverages are prohibited.

 The reservation includes the building, front lawn, and parking lot.
 All other areas of the farm and grounds are leased by a farmer and therefore closed to the public.